 Ithaca, New York

-Ithaca New York is one of our favorite places to visit in Upstate New York.
-It has everything: wonderful people, delicious food, vineyards, culture, and plenty of outdoor activities.
+Ithaca, NY, is one of my favorite places to visit in Upstate New York.
+It has everything: wonderful people, colleges, waterfalls, queer community, vineyards, multiculturalism, and plenty of outdoor gems.
 Located at the base of Cayuga Lake, you can spend your days on the water, strolling downtown shops, immersed in nature, or following the Cayuga Wine Trail.
 If you love cider, don’t miss the Finger Lakes Cider House (just 25 minutes driving) or Painted Bar Stables for some incredible horseback riding into the Finger Lakes National Forest.

 Watkins Glen, New York